soul-lang/SOUL/docs/SOUL_Language.md

     For a 32-bit float, you can use either `f` or `f32` as the suffix, e.g. `123.0f` or `123.0f32`.
     For 64-bit floats, either write it without a suffix, or use `f64`, `123.0` or `123.0f64` For readability, you can also add an underscore before any of these suffixes, e.g. `123.0_f64`
+- ##### Complex numbers
+    Complex numbers are made from a real and imaginary component.
+The real component uses the same syntax as the assocated floating point formats (so `f` or `f32` to indicate a 32 bit floating point value) whilst imaginary numbers are specified using the `fi` or `f32i` suffix for 32 bit imaginary components, or `i` or `f64i` for 64 bit imaginary components.
+Complex constants with both real and imaginary components can be declared by adding these components together, for example `1.2f + 3.4fi`
 - ##### Boolean
     `true` and `false` are built-in keywords